kvassAI/slate/source/includes/_users.md

 Attributes | Description
 ---------- | -------
-first_name | First name of the User last_name | Last name of the User email | E-mail of the User mobile_phone_number | Phone number of the User addresses | List of Addresses belonging to User billing_address | Billing Address of User bio | Biographic note about the User tags | List of Tags associated with User roles | List of Roles associated with User deleted | Flag that sets User object to deleted
+first_name | First name of the User. last_name | Last name of the User. email | E-mail of the User. mobile_phone_number | Phone number of the User. addresses | List of Addresses belonging to User. billing_address | Billing Address of User. bio | Biographic note about the User. tags | List of Tags associated with User. roles | List of Roles associated with User. deleted | Flag that sets User object to deleted.

 ## Create a User